Shunga Empire: Accounts against persecution

 Later Shunga emperors were seen as amenable to Buddhism and as having contributed to the building of the stupa at Bharhut.
 During his reign the Buddhist monuments of Bharhut and Sanchi were renovated and further improved.
-There is enough evidence to show that Pushyamitra patronised buddhist art.
+There is enough evidence to show that Pushyamitra patronised Buddhist art.
 However, given the rather decentralised and fragmentary nature of the Shunga state, with many cities actually issuing their own coinage, as well as the relative dislike of the Shungas for the Buddhist religion, some authors argue that the constructions of that period in Sanchi for example cannot really be called "Shunga".
 They were not the result of royal sponsorship, in contrast with what happened during the Mauryas, and most of the dedications at Sanchi were private or collective, rather than the result of royal patronage.

 Some writers believe that Brahmanism competed in political and spiritual realm with Buddhism in the Gangetic plains.
 Buddhism flourished in the realms of the Bactrian kings.

 Some Indian scholars are of the opinion that the orthodox Shunga emperors were not intolerant towards Buddhism and that Buddhism prospered during the time of the Shunga emperors.
 The existence of Buddhism in Bengal in the Shunga period can also be inferred from a terracotta tablet that was found at Tamralipti and is on exhibit at the Asutosh Museum in Kolkata.

 Royal dedications

-Two dedication by a king Brahmamitra and a king Indragnimitra are recorded at the Mahabodhi Temple in Bodh Gaya, and have been claimed to show Sunga support for Buddhism.
-These kings however are essentially unknown, and do not form a part of the Shunga recorded genealogy, but they are thought to be post-Ashokan and to belong to the period of Sunga rule.
+Two dedications by a king named Brahmamitra as well as the monarch Indragnimitra are recorded at the Mahabodhi Temple in Bodh Gaya.
+Some may claim these show Shunga support for Buddhism.
+These kings, however, are essentially unknown, and do not form a part of the Shunga recorded genealogy.
+They are thought to be post-Ashokan and to belong to the period of Shunga rule.
 A Brahmamitra is known otherwise as a local ruler of Mathura, but Indragnimitra is unknown, and according to some authors, Indragnimitra is in fact not even mentioned as a king in the actual inscription.